-/tools/ Tools used by functions, like evaluating polynomials, continued fractions, root finding, precision and boost/libs
+/tools/ Tools used by functions, like evaluating polynomials, continued fractions, root finding, precision and limits, and by tests.
+Some will find application outside this package.

+boost/libs

 /doc/ Documentation source files in Quickbook format processed into html and pdf formats.